KaterinaWalter/javadocs/docs/unit1/notes102.md

 <div class="task" markdown="block">

-**Coding Exercise — String Concatenation (Codespaces)** In your Java file in GitHub Codespaces, type and run each line below.
+**Coding Exercise — String Concatenation**

+In your Java file in GitHub Codespaces, type and run each line below in the `main` method.
 Observe the output, then change values, add/remove spaces, and (on purpose) put quotes around a variable name to see what happens.

 ```java
 int score = 0;